 Fairfield Inn & Suites Milwaukee Downtown

 Ballpark Chasers Tip: the only hotel within walking distance to Miller Park is the Best Western (Woods View Inn).
-If you prefer to avoid parking fees, this hotel is the way to go!
+If you prefer to avoid parking fees, this hotel is the way to go.

 WHERE TO PARK?

 The Brewers conveniently offer several large parking lots surrounding Miller Park.
 When purchasing your game tickets online, look to pre-pay for parking as well.
 Otherwise, you can purchase an advanced parking pass over the phone by calling 414-902-4000.
 Make sure to purchase a pass seven days in advance of the game to lock in the discount pricing.
-Advance parking ranges from $9 to $14 depending on the distance to the stadium.
-Same-day pricing can range from $10-$18 on weekdays and $15-$25 for Marquee parking.
+Advance parking ranges from $9 to $14 depending on the distance to the ballpark.
+Same-day pricing can range from $10-$18 on weekdays and $15-$25 for weekends.

 Ballpark Chasers Tip: because the Brewers parking lot tends to be a nightmare after each home game, we suggest to use a restaurant shuttle.
 Kelly's Bleachers, Long Wong's, Rounding Third, McGinn's, Steve's on Bluemound, Fiesta Garibaldi and Derry Hegarty's Pub all offer free shuttles to and from each Brewer game for their customers.

 WHERE TO EAT?